FogSecurity/aws-size/README.md

 AWS services and resources have limits that can impact development.
 These limits (sometimes referred to as Service Quotas) can sometimes be adjustable (soft limits) or not (hard limits).
 In some cases, these can make development difficult as running into a limit late can result in larger or risky architectural changes.
 While AWS offers tooling to manage these and view visibility such as Service Quotas, Trusted Advisor, and more - these tools do not account for all limits and often refer to account or resource # limits, not necessarily limits within resources.
 Even open source tooling we looked at focuses on similar limits and Trusted Advisor coverage.  aws-size addresses this gap in coverage and visibility.

-aws-size's current coverage: IAM, Organizations, EC2, S3, Systems Manager, Lambda, Secrets Manager
+aws-size's current coverage: IAM, Organizations, EC2, S3, Systems Manager, Lambda, Secrets Manager, VPC

 Note: aws-size does not currently cover any service limit supported by Trusted Advisor such as account limits (IAM roles per account).
 If there's interest to have aws-size cover all service limits, please vote on the corresponding GitHub issue: [https://github.com/FogSecurity/aws-size/issues/59](https://github.com/FogSecurity/aws-size/issues/59).